saieva/saieva.github.io/_posts/2009-03-15-A-Creative-Look-at-Pair-Programming.markdown

 Several years ago, and together with a close colleague, we implemented the eXtreme Programming (XP) software development methodology at aluminium.com.
-The methodology was popularized by its author, Kent Beck, in the book eXtreme Programming Explained: Embrace Change.
+The methodology was popularized by its author, Kent Beck, in the book *eXtreme Programming Explained: Embrace Change*.
 The premise behind XP is to take all the things that people generally consider to be good for creating quality software and to do those things to the extreme.
 For example, everyone generally considers testing to be directly related to quality; the more you can test a program the fewer errors it is likely to have.
 So in XP testing is done to the extreme by writing the tests